alexobenauer/Wonder/README.md

 ### Overfetching & efficient queries

 These fetch functions are intentionally basic for now.
-To do more complex querying, overfetch and filter in memory.
+To do more complex querying, overfetch and filter.

-But be more specific wherever you can; interface elements only need to reload when facts they care about have new values.
+However, be specific with where your fetching happens; interface elements only need to reload when facts they care about have new values.
+One of the benefits of the item store being a list of facts is that views can subscribe to updates of specific attributes on an item, rather than having to fetch and watch an entire item and all of its attributes.

-For example, fetching all of an item's facts in one view means the entire view must reload whenever the item has any new facts; fetching specific attributes for that item in subviews means each subview only needs to refresh when the attribute it renders has new values.
+Fetching all of an item's facts in one view means the entire view (and its subviews) must reload whenever the item has any new facts; fetching specific attributes for that item in subviews means each subview only needs to refresh when the attribute it renders has new values.

 This becomes most important at the scale of many items: instead of fetching all the facts about all the items your view cares about in one go, push more precise fetches lower in the view tree for a performance benefit.
 (Of course, sometimes this is unavoidable, when lots of pre-processing needs to be done at the level of a superview.)
+There's a design pattern, "view components," that makes this easier (more on that shortly).

 ### Delete facts